GitPS/Project4/docs/README.md

 Which experiment(s) produces the best overall performance?
 Why?

-* The best overall performing experiments would be the `kji` and `jki` functions.
+* The best overall performing experiments would be the `ikj` and `jik` functions.
 Initially they take ~300 megaFLOPS to execute, but as the matrix size increases the runtime actually decreases.
 This is caused by the values being stored in memory which allows a faster lookup time.

 Rank the six experiments from best to worst in terms of MFLOPS.